Policies

 ~Attendance~

-If there is ever a day for the upcoming month that you will not be available, let me know when you are aware, so I can omit it from the invoice before it is sent.
+If there is ever a day for the upcoming month that you will not be available, let me know asap, so I can omit it from the invoice before it is sent.

 Please let me know two weeks before the upcoming month if you will not be continuing lessons.

 There will be no refunds for missed lessons, please let me know asap if you will miss a class, a quick text is best.
 Missed classes will be added to a waitlist and may be made up during the month if a spot becomes available.
-A spot is not guaranteed but I will try my best to offer options for a make up spot.
+A make up spot is not always guaranteed.
+I will try my best to offer an option for a make up spot, but please be aware it isn’t always possible.
 If I have to cancel a lesson, I will credit you on next month's invoice.

-If a Semi-Private student needs a make-up lesson, it will be charged at the private price:
+If a Semi-Private student needs a make-up lesson, it will be charged at the private price of: $40

 ~Fabric and project selections~

-Beginners will complete a selection of assigned projects first that will cover basic skills.
-These may not be the students first choice but help in the learning process and build the foundation for advanced projects-including clothing.
+Beginners will work through completing a selection of assigned projects first that will cover basic skills.
+These may not be the student’s first choice but help in the learning process and build the foundation for advanced projects-including clothing.
 As student advances, we will then move on to projects with the students input skill level in mind.